Jozlyn998/ECA-6102---CO4-AT2-/README.md

 </table>

 From this comparison, SMS and Email OTP are easier to use but have lower security.
-Authenticator apps give a good balance between security and convenience.
-Hardware tokens and FIDO2/passkeys are better choices when stronger security is needed.
+Authenticator apps give a good balance between security and convenience.When stronger security is needed hardware tokens and FIDO2/passkeys are better choices.

 **5. FINDINGS:**

 The comparison shows that every MFA method has its own strengths and weaknesses.
-SMS and Email OTP are simple, authenticator apps provide better security, and hardware tokens give strong protection.
-Biometrics are convenient, while FIDO2 and passkeys provide strong protection against phishing.
+SMS and Email OTP are simple, authenticator apps provide better security, and hardware tokens give strong protection.Whereas Biometrics are convenient, while FIDO2 and passkeys provide strong protection against phishing.

 **6.TESTING AND EVIDENCE:**